KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 **Agent Prompt:**
 ```
-Create backend/tests/test_agent.py with:
+Create file backend/tests/test_agent.py in accordance with project plan and how to guide using best coding practices and latest best practices/sota way of doing it that is stable, do as much research as is necessary.
+The file should include:
 1. Tests for agent graph creation
 2. Tests for state schema
 3. Tests for node execution (with mocks)
 4. Mock Bedrock calls using unittest.mock
 5. Test error handling
 6. Test tool calling flow
-7. Use pytest fixtures for common setup
+7. Pytest fixtures for common setup
-8. Use proper assertions
+8. Proper assertions
-9. Add docstrings to test functions
+9. Docstrings to test functions

 Test cases:
 - test_graph_creation: Verify graph can be created